 IP and Music: Feel the beat of IP

-Join the USPTO, the American Intellectual Property Law Association, the U.S. Copyright Office, and other supporting organizations for a special program on April 30 at the U.S. Capitol to celebrate World Intellectual Property Day 2025.
+The USPTO, the American Intellectual Property Law Association, the U.S. Copyright Office, and other supporting organizations held a special program on April 30 at the U.S. Capitol to celebrate World Intellectual Property Day 2025.

 World Intellectual Property Day is an annual international observance, traditionally celebrated on April 26, that provides an opportunity to learn about the role that intellectual property (IP) rights play in encouraging innovation and creativity.

-The program will feature opening remarks from Coke Morgan Stewart, Acting Under Secretary of Commerce for Intellectual Property and Acting Director of the USPTO.
-There will also be prominent speakers from government, Congress, and the private sector.
-The event is sponsored by Senator Thom Tillis (R-NC), Chairman of the Senate Judiciary Subcommittee on Intellectual Property.
+The program featured opening remarks from Coke Morgan Stewart, Acting Under Secretary of Commerce for Intellectual Property and Acting Director of the USPTO.
+There was also prominent speakers from government, Congress, and the private sector.
+The event was sponsored by Senator Thom Tillis (R-NC), Chairman of the Senate Judiciary Subcommittee on Intellectual Property.
+A recording of the event is now available.

 If you have questions about World IP Day or this event, email Skip Mark at skip.mark@uspto.gov.